ryan-mcclue/ryan-mcclue/src/mcu.md

 * Half-Duplex can have data flowing in both directions, but only one at a time.
 Therefore is bidirectional
 * Full-Duplex can have data flowing in both directions at the same time Data sending:
 * Serial sends bits one after another
+  Serial offers space-economy, which also allows for better sheilding and cheaper, therefore better at long distances
+  - Synchronous pairs data lines with clock signal, often faster
+  - Asynchronous requires more effort in sending data reliably, i.e. framing with 9600-8N1
-* Parallel sends multiple bits at the same time
+* Parallel sends multiple bits at the same time.
+Typically involves a 'bus'

 USART has extra clock signal, so higher data rates as knows when to sample as oppose to having to inspect data

 9600-8N1 will have 9600 baud, 8 data bits, no parity bit, 1 start/stop bit
 Therefore, will have an effective data rate of 80% Typically LSB first
-* RS232, TTL specify voltage levels, i.e. hardware
+* RS232 (-13V - 13V), TTL (0V - 5V) specify voltage levels, i.e. hardware
-UART is protocol for sending/recieving bits.
+RS232 has higher voltage range for less noise susceptibility over long distances (in reality no modern RS232 uses these high voltages) UART is protocol for sending/recieving bits.
 * RS232 OSCILLOSCOPE DECODING:
 When idle, 3.3V